Pedro Bravo de Acuña: Relations with Japan

-A few days after his arrival in Manila, Bravo de Acuña received Chiquiro, an envoy from Tokugawa Ieyasu (or Daifu Sama, as he was known to the Spanish), ruler of Japan.
+A few days after his arrival in Manila, Bravo de Acuña received Chiquiro, an envoy from the shōgun Tokugawa Ieyasu (Daifu Sama, as he was known to the Spanish), ruler of Japan.
 Ieyasu wanted to establish trade and friendship with New Spain, and asked for masters and workmen to be sent to Japan to build ships for that purpose and for a navy.
-Earlier, Viceroy Tello had sent Fray Geronimo de Jesús, a Franciscan, to negotiate a trade and friendship treaty with Ieyasu, and Geronimo had apparently promised Spanish help with these projects.
+Earlier, Viceroy Tello had sent Fray Gerónimo de Jesús, a Franciscan, to negotiate a trade and friendship treaty with Ieyasu, and Gerónimo had apparently promised Spanish help with these projects.
 Viceroy Bravo, however, was opposed.
 To begin with, the greatest security of the Philippines from Japanese attack had been their lack of ships and their ignorance of navigation.
 As often as the latter had intended to attack Manila, they had been prevented by this obstacle.
 Secondly, the Philippines had a monopoly on trade between Asia and New Spain (and beyond that, to Spain).
 The economy of the occupiers was based largely on this trade, and Bravo was not anxious to share it with Japan.

-Fray Geronimo was written and instructed to tell Ieyasu with what pleasure the governor had received the good-will that he manifested to him, and the peace and friendship with the Spaniards, and all the other things that he was doing for them; and that he, the governor, would keep it and observe it insofar as he was concerned, and that every year he would send a Spanish ship to trade at Quanto according to Daifu's desire, and that he would despatch it quickly.
-As to the navigation which the latter wished to undertake to Nueva España and his desire to have masters sent him for that purpose, to build ships for that voyage, that was a matter which — although the governor would do his best to effect, and to please him in everything — was not within his control, without first informing his Majesty and the latter's viceroy in Nueva España thereof; for he, the governor, had no power or authority outside of the affairs of his government of the Philippines.
+Fray Gerónimo was written and instructed to tell Ieyasu with what pleasure the governor had received the good-will that he manifested to him, and the peace and friendship with the Spaniards, and all the other things that he was doing for them; and that he, the governor, would keep it and observe it insofar as he was concerned, and that every year he would send a Spanish ship to trade at Quanto according to Ieyasu’s plan, and he would despatch it quickly.
+As to the navigation which the latter wished to undertake to Nueva España and his desire to have masters sent him for that purpose, to build ships for that voyage, that was a matter which — although the governor would do his best to effect, and to please him in everything — was not within his control, without first informing His Majesty and the latter's viceroy in Nueva España thereof; for he, the governor, had no power or authority outside of the affairs of his government of the Philippines.